MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/emea-egy-e-invoices.md

 According to Egyptian legal requirements, invoices that are issued for customers must be submitted to the Tax authority in an electronic format.
 Electronic invoice submission requires the following two-part system configuration:

 1. **Electronic invoicing add-in** configuration.
-For more information, see [Get started with the Electronic invoicing add-in for Egypt](e-invoicing-eg-get-started.md).
+For more information, see [Electronic invoicing in Egypt](gs-e-invoicing-eg-get-started.md).
 2. **Microsoft Dynamics 365 Finance** configuration, which is covered in this article.

 ## Prerequisites